Boating Safety and Expert Witness: Dr. Robert B. Kauffman

 Trainer Educator of canoeing, an Instructor Trainer in canoeing and

 rafting, and an Instructor in River Rescue.
+Most of these certifications are currently out-of-date.

 - Potomac River Study.
 Conducted a study of fatalities